The Ultimate Guide to Cremation 2023

-The cremation rate has reached almost 58% and is forecast to approach 80% by 2035.
-Although most of us now understand the basics of what a cremation disposition entails, we are still asked questions every day by families grappling with some quandary about cremation.
-So, we have put together this ultimate guide to cremation.
-Everything you need to know, even what you didn’t know, you needed to know!
+The cremation rate has reached almost 60% and is forecast to approach 80% by 2035.
+Although most of us now understand the basics of what a cremation disposition entails, families grappling with some quandary about cremation still ask us questions every day.

 We will cover the cremation process, legalities, different cremation service options, alternatives to flame cremation, cremation costs, what happens with the cremation ashes, cultural and religious considerations, cremation for the overweight, and cremation artifact memorialization options.
 You can use the links below to jump to each section.